-The Architecture and Construction Career Cluster® focuses on designing, planning, managing, building, and maintaining the built or fiber optics line environment.
+The Architecture and Construction Career Cluster® focuses on designing, planning, managing, building, and maintaining the built environment.
 Principles of Architecture provides an overview to the various fields of architecture, interior design, and construction management.

 Successful completion of the Electrical Program of Study will fulfill requirements of a Business and Industry Endorsement.
 Approved Statewide Program of Study - September 2019